todds-encoder/todds/README.md

 As seen in the [Texture Compression in 2020](https://aras-p.info/blog/2020/12/08/Texture-Compression-in-2020/) blog post, these libraries provide great encoding quality and performance.

 todds also supports a mixed mode called BC1_ALPHA_BC7.
 When this mode is enabled, PNG files with alpha values will be converted to BC7 while files without alpha will be converted to BC1.
+Encoding using this mode is faster than BC7 and the resulting textures will require less VRAM, but the quality is worse than with BC7.

 ## Building